 Carbon

-Carbon fibers materials exhibit high tensile strength, chemical resistance, stiffness, and temperature tolerance.
-Carbon atoms create crystals that lie along the axis of the fiber, which helps to strengthen the materials by increasing the strength to volume ratio.
-Just as earlier explained, carbon fiber reinforced plastics are used in sporting goods, gliders, fishing rods, etc.
+Carbon fiber materials exhibit high tensile strength, chemical resistance, stiffness, and temperature tolerance.
+Carbon atoms create crystals that lie along the axis of the fiber, which helps to strengthen the materials by increasing the strength-to-volume ratio.
+Just as earlier explained, carbon fiber-reinforced plastics are used in sporting goods, gliders, fishing rods, etc.

 Aramids

-Aramids are classified as synthetic polyamide formed from aromatic monomers (ring-shaped molecules).
+Aramids are classified as synthetic polyamides formed from aromatic monomers (ring-shaped molecules).
 This demonstrates robust heat resistance, which is why they are used for bullet-proof and fire-resisting clothing.

 Types of fiber-reinforced polymer (FRP)

-Below are the major types of fiber-reinforced polymer.
+Below are the major types of fiber-reinforced polymers.

 Glass fiber-reinforced polymer (GFRP)